Humanities - Undergraduate Programs

 Some departments offer a single-major track from the second year of study.
 Students with outstanding scholastic achievements during their first year of double-major studies may enroll in this track.
 Please check with the individual departments regarding specific requirements for single-major studies.

-The departments of Archaeology and Ancient Eastern Cultures, History of the Middle East and Africa, Classics—Greece and Rome, and Arabic and Islam Studies offer expanded track studies, combining two fields of study in the same department, from the first year of studies.
+The departments of Archaeology and Ancient Eastern Cultures, Classics—Greece and Rome, and Arabic and Islam Studies offer expanded track studies, combining two fields of study in the same department, from the first year of studies.

-- A minimum score of 450 on the psychometric exam (doesn't include the Philosophy, Economics, Political Science - 0651 program).
+- A minimum score of 450 on the psychometric exam (does not include the Philosophy, Economics, Political Science - 0651 program).

-- Candidates over 40 years of age with an Israeli matriculation certificate are exempt from the psychometric exam (doesn't include the Philosophy, Economics, Political Science - 0651 program).
+- Candidates over 40 years of age with an Israeli matriculation certificate are exempt from the psychometric exam (does not include the Philosophy, Economics, Political Science - 0651 program).

 - Matriculation certificate in compliance with University standards.